felipendc/thinkpad_t430_display_b140han01.7_or_b140han01.3_icc_profiles/README.md

 <pre> IMPORTANT NOTE:🎯 <br />
  The display that I've installed on my Thinkpad T430 is the version B140HAN01.7, but I've no idea why the program HWiNFO is displaying it as if it is the B140HAN01.3.
- But, I'm using the B140HAN03.6_LEN40A9_01_yoga_x1_2nd_gen ICC profile on my B140HAN01.7 because I like its color calibration.👔
+ But, I'm using the B140HAN03.6_LEN40A9_01_yoga_x1_2nd_gen ICC profile on my B140HAN01.7 because I like its color calibration, and it is incredibly awesome!👔

  🎓 OBSERVATIONS: